One of the most promising acquisition channels startups explore – or at least should explore – is virality.

 When I invite someone to talk over Skype, it doesn’t mean I love it.
 But if I don’t have someone on Skype, I won’t be able to use it at all.

 When virality is inherent to a product, the existing users gain value out of taking action which, in turn, exposes the underlying platform to new users.

 So, how can you design your product for viral growth?

 Let me show you how we designed and engineered it into our product.

 Understanding what type of viral marketing fits your product.

-Viral Loops is an all-in-one viral and referral marketing platform helping startups, professional bloggers, and eCommerce stores acquire more customers and increase their revenues through referral programs, giveaways, sweepstakes, and prelaunch campaigns.
+Viral Loops is an all-in-one viral and referral marketing platform helping startups, professional bloggers, and eCommerce stores acquire more customers and increase their revenues through referral marketing programs, giveaways, sweepstakes, and prelaunch campaigns.

 The first thing we did was to understand the type of virality that could help our product grow while taking into account that we’re a B2B SaaS platform and not Snapchat.

 I like the way Philip La puts it.
 He categorizes product virality in two main types:

 Pull Product Virality (PPV): Product virality where existing users require people in their network to join to gain value out of a feature.

 Think of Dropbox, Slack, and Facebook.
 You need to have your friends or colleagues there; else you can’t use it.

 Distribution Product Virality (DPV): Product virality where existing users spread awareness of a product to their network.

 Instagram has leveraged DPV exceptionally well.
 The time people post their photos on Instagram, they also share them on Facebook because of social currency.

 Josh Elman also explains the different types of virality in one of his latest articles at Greylock Perspectives.